fsandhei/yambs/README.md

 A target accepts the following fields:
 * `sources`: An array of strings of file paths.
-* `cxx_flags`: An array of strings that passes additional CXX flags for that target.
+* `cxxflags_append`: An array of strings that passes additional CXX flags for that target.
-* `cpp_flags`: An array of strings that passes additional CPP flags for that target.
+* `cppflags_append`: An array of strings that passes additional CPP flags for that target.
 * `dependencies`: A table specifying the projects this target depends on.
    * Dependencies can be of two types
       * From source: Specify a dependency as a YAMBS project.
 Currently this is supported as a project on your filesystem.